maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Error: Keypool s’ha esgotat.
 Visiteu primer keypoolrefill</translation>

 ERR
-The translation uses "Visiteu primer keypoolrefill", where "visiteu" (visit) is not appropriate for an action like "call" (cridar/executar).
-The term "Keypool" should probably remain untranslated given the technical context.
-A more accurate translation would be:
+"Visiteu" (visit) is incorrect for "call" in a technical context; it should be "crideu" or "executeu".
+Also adding the article improves flow.

 Correct translation:
-Error: El keypool s'ha esgotat, si us plau crideu primer keypoolrefill
+Error: s’ha esgotat el keypool; crideu primer keypoolrefill
 ```

 <!-- cache_translation_check_ca_19cf1ef1aa761000f85d025cb7d3cc3bfaf2db1f2264d75a10a10e11db6be3dd -->